rieck/siggi/README.md

 ## Supported Modes

+Siggie supports the following modes (types of subgraphs) for feature hashing, where a detailed description of each mode is given in the next paragraphs.

+        0: Bag of Nodes
+        1: Bag of Edges
+        2: Bag of Neighborhoods
+        3: Nag of Reachabilities
+        4: Bag of Shortest Paths
+        5: Bag of Connected Components
+        6: Bag of Attracting Components
+        7: Bag of Elementary Cycles

-For presenting the different modes (types of subgraphs) supported by Siggie, we first introduce a simple toy example: The following graph consists of 6 nodes and 6 edges.
-The nodes are labeled using the 3
+For presenting the different modes, we first introduce a simple toy example: The following graph consists of 6 nodes and 6 edges.
-symbols: `A`, `B` and `C`.
+The nodes are labeled using the 3 symbols: `A`, `B` and `C`.

         A --> B <-- B --> C
               |     ^